 Increased racial and ethnic diversity of younger generational cohorts accounts for some of these generational differences in views of the two recent presidents.
 Millennials are more than 40% nonwhite, the highest share of any adult generation; by contrast, Silents (and older adults) are 79% white.
 But even taking the greater diversity of younger generations into account, younger generations – particularly Millennials – express more liberal views on many issues and have stronger Democratic leanings than do older cohorts.

 This report examines the attitudes and political values of four living adult generations in the United States, based on data compiled in 2017 and 2018.
 Pew Research Center defines the Millennial generation as adults born between 1981 and 1996; those born in 1997 and later are considered part of a separate (not yet named) generational cohort.
-Post-Millennials are not included in this analysis because only a small share are adults.
-For more on how Pew Research Center defines the Millennial generation and plans for future analyses of post-Millennials, see Defining Generations: Where Millennials end and post-Millennials begin.
+Post-Millennials (Gen Zers) are not included in this analysis because only a small share are adults.
+For more on how Pew Research Center defines the Millennial generation and plans for future analyses of post-Millennials, see: Defining generations: Where Millennials end and Generation Z begins.